ray-project/ray/doc/source/data/data-internals.rst

 :class:`Dataset <ray.data.Dataset>` is the main user-facing Python API.
 It represents a distributed data collection, and defines data loading and processing operations.
-You typically use the API like this:
+You typically use the API in this way:

-1. Create a Dataset from external storage or in-memory data.
+1. Create a Ray Dataset from external storage or in-memory data.
 2. Apply transformations to the data.
 3. Write the outputs to external storage or feed the outputs to training workers.